 Diwali, the festival of lights, is just a few days away.
 India is in the mood to celebrate and festivities have already begun.
 The celebrations and the rituals in different parts of India may differ but the spirit with which people welcome Diwali is just the same.
-The sound of firecrackers, well lit lamps, beautifully designed Rangolis make this festive month the most enjoyable one for everyone.
+The sound of firecrackers, well-lit lamps, beautifully designed Rangolis make this festive month the most enjoyable one for everyone.
+Consult our expert astrologers online to learn more about Diwali pooja methodology and Muhrat.

 Diwali celebrations differ from region to region and it's amazing to see how many different forms one single festival can have.